DSkrzypiec/blogImpl/content/post/quittingCmd/index.md

 So what suddenly have changed my mind?
 PowerShell.

 I always have been conscious that PowerShell exists but I've never give it a try.
 Why?
-To be honest because of it's horrible default dark blue screen color.
+To be honest because of it's horrible default dark blue background color.
 Recently I had to extend some PowerShell script and I found out it's a great tool!
-And also I've configured [ConEmu](https://conemu.github.io/) to use PowerShell as a default shell with the same appearance as previously cmd was setup.
+And also I've configured [ConEmu](https://conemu.github.io/) to use PowerShell as a default shell with the same appearance as cmd (black background and white JetBrains mono).

 ## What is PowerShell?